As we've done every year, we broke Code Camp into four different subject tracks.

 Founding Organiser

-Bevan is the driving force behind Code Camp Wellington as well as the Wellington .NET user group.
+Bevan is the driving force behind Code Camp Wellington, and formerly of the Wellington .NET user group.
 He's an alumnus speaker of TechEd and Code Camps in Auckland, Wellington, and Christchurch.
 Over his long and storied development career he's written code you can bank on as well as some that's right on the button.
-We can only hope he's not going soft as Code Camp moves into its fifth year and we're delighted that he's brought his vision and zeal to the committee for another round.
+We can only hope he's not going soft as Code Camp moves into another year and we're delighted that he's brought his vision and zeal to the committee for another round.

 Organiser